pervolarakis2001/land_cover_mapping/README.md

-# Land Cover Mapping on Satelite Images
+# Land Cover Mapping on Sattelite Images

 ## About
 This project implements a semantic segmentation pipeline using a U-Net architecture with a ResNet18 encoder pretrained on Sentinel-2 data.
 It includes preprocessing, patch creation, model training, fine-tuning, and evaluation for classifying land cover types from multi-spectral satellite imagery.